 “I live in Quebec, Canada, and at the end of winter, when the syrup is harvested from the maple trees and is abundant, pure syrup is boiled and then whipped, which gives a true maple spread which is just divine.
 I love it on toast.
-You will never want an artificially-flavored maple spread again!” - by kate
+You will never want an artificially-flavored maple spread again!”

 Original recipe yields 1.5 cups

 - Fill your sink with at least 6 inches of very cold water before starting to cook the spread.

 - In a large pot over medium-high heat, bring the maple syrup and corn syrup to a boil.
 Cook the syrup until a candy thermometer reads exactly 232 degrees F/112 degrees C., stirring occasionally.
 The correct temperature is very crucial in the process.